Yazeed08/Solara-Executor/README.md

  One folder is called `sendToServerScriptService` and the other is called `sendToReplicatedStorage`.
 Now move the contents of those folders to where they belong.

  ### 3: Setup webhooks
- Now you need to open the `RemoteEventScript`, which you should have already moved to the ServerScriptService.
+ Now you need to open the `RemoteEventScript` file, which you should have already moved to the ServerScriptService.
- When you open the file, you will notice a lua table called `post_urls`.
+ When you open the file, you will notice a table called `post_urls`.
 Just add your webhook urls to the table.

  It's important that you do this whenever you have to update the inserter.